 At its very core, the private key (generated by the mnemonic seed words) IS your wallet and access to all your crypto accounts.
 There are several DeFi wallet options for accessing your private keys for signing transactions.
-In the early days, there were paper wallets printed with the private key and/or a QR-code.
-These are not very useful for interacting with DeFi apps, so nowadays, there are four types of wallets: hardware wallets, mobile wallets, desktop wallets and browser extension wallets.
+In the early days, there were paper wallets printed with a private key and/or a QR code.
+These are not very useful for interacting with DeFi apps, so nowadays, there are four types of wallets: browser extension wallets., hardware wallets, mobile wallets and desktop wallets.

 Browser extension wallets

 Browser extension wallets (XDEFI Wallet, for example) are software installed on the browser itself.
 These wallets have many integrations for connecting to dApps and provide frequent updates for use with new protocols and apps.
 In the case of XDEFI Wallet, it’s possible to load multiple private keys and accounts into the wallet at the same time, giving access to many different blockchains all within one extension.
 XDEFI Wallet can also be connected with a Ledger hardware wallet.
 This combines the security of the hardware wallet with the functionality of the browser extension wallet.

 In addition to the security of the computer or phone being used, the security settings of the browser also determine overall safety of using such wallets.
 Users who know how to protect their keys, avoid suspicious wallet connections, and safeguard their devices and network connections, will be able to maintain the best safety practices in day-to-day use regardless of which wallet they choose.